kubernetes/enhancements/keps/sig-api-machinery/3716-webhook-predicates/README.md

 }
 ```

-The match condition expression has access to the contents of the `AdmissionRequest` object (exposed as the
+The match condition expression is evaluated by the same libraries as those used for CEL
-`request` variable), but is not given any additional information.
-Expressions requiring access to
+ValidatingAdmissionPolicy.
+The only difference in expressions is the availability of the `params`
-additional information (such as a paramater object) must be performed in the webhook, and are out of
+variable.
+Expressions requiring access to additional information outside the AdmissionRequest must
-scope for this proposal.
+be performed in the webhook, and are out of scope for this proposal.

 ### Risks and Mitigations